 Enhanced Partnerships.
 The legislation recognizes the importance of strengthening existing collaboration among all food safety agencies—U.S. federal, state, local, territorial, tribal and foreign--to achieve our public health goals.
 For example, it directs FDA to improve training of state, local, territorial and tribal food safety officials.

 Preventive Controls for Human Food.
 Requires that food facilities have safety plans that set forth how they will identify and minimize hazards.
-Also REQUIRES that a Preventive Controls Qualified Individual prepares and verifies the facility food safety plan.
-That person must successfully complete a 3 day PCQI class.
-Fortunately, MMEC has a certified Lead trainer on staff and periodically offers PCQI classes as regularly scheduled events or in response to requests.
+Also, REQUIRES that a Preventive Controls Qualified Individual prepares and verifies the facility food safety plan.
+That person must successfully complete a 3-day PCQI class or possess equivalent knowledge based on experience as approved by FDA.
+Fortunately, MMEC has a Lead trainer on staff and periodically offers PCQI classes as regularly scheduled events or in response to requests.
 Please check our website for upcoming classes, or contact us if you are interested in scheduling a class.

 Preventive Controls for Animal Food.
 Establishes Current Good Manufacturing Practices and preventive controls for food for animals.

 Produce Safety.
 Establishes science-based standards for growing, harvesting, packing and holding produce on domestic and foreign farms.

 Foreign Supplier Verification Program.
 Importers will be required to verify that food imported into the United States has been produced in a manner that provides the same level of public health protection as that required of U.S. food producers.